phalcon-orphanage/docs/en/devtools.md

 ```bash
 $ phalcon model users
 ```
-If your databse looks like this:
+If your database looks like this:
 ```sql
 CREATE TABLE `users` (
   `id` int(10) UNSIGNED NOT NULL,